-(SS,D) Cross-cultural analysis of the environmental, historical, biological and cultural contributions to illness and health.
+(SS, D) Cross-cultural analysis of the environmental, historical, biological and cultural contributions to illness and health.
 Also offered as SOC 255D.
 Credit may not be earned in both ANTHR 255D and SOC 255D.

-Prerequisites: SOC 110 or ANTHR 100 or ANTHR 202D recommended.
+Prerequisites: SOC 110 or ANTHR 102D or ANTHR 202D recommended.
+Completion of ENGL 101 with a grade of C or higher or instructor's permission.